Postdoctoral Fellowship

 Post-docs have the opportunity to join a committee at CAPS.
 Committee meeting schedules vary from weekly, to bi-weekly, to monthly.
 Which committee a post-doc joins is determined by their chosen Secondary Emphasis and committee openings for new members.

-Doctoral students in APA or CPA accredited Clinical and Counseling Psychology programs who are completing their doctoral internships in APA accredited internship programs and who will be done with their dissertation by the time the program starts are eligible to apply.
+Doctoral students in APA or CPA accredited Clinical and Counseling Psychology programs who are completing their doctoral internships in APA accredited internship programs and who will be finished with their dissertation by the time the Post-Doctoral Training Program starts are eligible to apply.
 Please read our policy regarding former CAPS clients applying for training positions.

 The Post-Doc Year